JUGisMUG/sileco.db/README.md

 - Backup system (for json)
 - Handling multiple json files
 - Two types of databases: Mongo and Json
-- Importation of json data to mongo
+- Importation of json data to mongo & mongo to json
 - Simple to use
 - Good docs/examples
 ## 🔮 Getting Started